 - Drink plenty of water to flush out toxins and keep your nasal passages moist.

-If you are trying above mentioned apple cider vinegar methods to treat sinus infection, then keep a track of how you are feeling and the improvement you are making.
+If you are using apple cider vinegar for sinus allergies, keep a track of how you are feeling and the improvement you are making.
 If you haven’t seen any improvement even after few days, then consult a doctor.

 You can share your queries, suggestions and experiences in the comment section below.
 We will reply to your queries as soon as possible.